What is Cocoa Horizons?

 Who runs the Foundation?

-The Cocoa Horizons Foundation is led by a board of directors.
-Since 2019, it is composed of five directors, four of them independent and one appointed by Barry Callebaut.
+The Cocoa Horizons Foundation is led by a Board of Directors.
 The board selects a General Manager who is in charge of the Foundation’s day-to-day business and partnerships with contributors, donors, and implementing partners.

 Prior to the launch of the Foundation, Barry Callebaut engaged with multiple stakeholders including customers, competitors, retailers, academia, government agencies, industry associations and non-government organizations, via interviews and roundtables.
 The engagement guided the criteria for the launch of the Foundation and its key focus pillars to address the most material issues impacting the industry.